Table of Contents

 if (!blockHolder.getBlockById(blockParent.id)) {

-// If there is no existing Block node, create one
+// If no existing Block node exists, create one

 blockHolder.holdBlock({